Dombeya rotundifolia: Description

 Trees are normally 5–6 m tall with a single well-defined trunk, growing on deep soils, river banks and rocky places.
 Leaves and flower buds are densely covered in stellate hairs.
 One of the first species to flower in spring, often with Erythrina lysistemon.
 Flowers are abundant and sweet-scented, usually white but occasionally pale pink.
 Flowers (15–20 mm diameter) inconspicuous round fruits form at the centre of the brown, dead, persistent petals.
 Wood is bluish-grey, dense, hard and extremely tough, and was sought after during the era of building wagons and carriages.

 Most of the cultivated dombeyas are shrubs with attractive pink or white flowers closely related to D. rotundifolia, such as Dombeya burgessiae or Dombeya autumnalis; the latter was described when its habit of flowering during autumn became apparent.

 Cultivation and uses

-It is drought and frost tolerant, it is popular with beekeepers due to its high nectar production that attracts a multitude of bees and butterflies.
+It is drought and frost tolerant; it is popular with beekeepers due to its high nectar production that attracts a multitude of bees and butterflies.
 Its flowers in showy profuse displays make it a highly valued ornamental tree.
 It produces a good timber with a greyish-blue heartwood and suitable for woodworking.
 Freshly-cut timber has a strong aroma of fishmeal.

 This species is host to the scale insect Lecanodiaspis tarsalis Newstead, 1917.
+Caterpillars of Anaphe reticulata feed on the foliage during late summer and early winter, and may denude the trees.